This is a spicy, but not hot Firecracker Chili and it’s the perfect chilly night meal! Firecracker chili is a big family favorite!

 Oh and don’t forget the bay leaf, I somehow missed taking a picture of that, but it’s in there!
 Just one!

-Okay, what’s next in this wonderful chili?
 That’s it, now stir it all around and place the lid on the crock pot or soup pot, set the crockpot on low for 4-6 hours (it can go longer if needed, just add a ½ cup of additional water before covering it) or if doing on your stovetop, simmer on low for 3-4 hours, if it starts drying out, just add a ½ cup of hot water and stir it in.
+You may also cook on high for 4 hours.

 I had some leftover barbecue brisket, so decided to dice that and toss that in also; I’m trying to be better about utilizing my leftovers instead of throwing them out after they have turned into science experiments in my refrigerator.